What It Means to Be Left-Handed

-'What It Means To Be Left-Handed' is the stunning new full-length from Mice Parade.
-It is the first to be released in the band's second decade of existence, the sixth to be released through FatCat, and a lustrous contribution to a glowing musical canon.
+'What It Means To Be Left-Handed' is the stunning full-length from Mice Parade.
+It is the first released in the band's second decade of existence, the sixth to be released through FatCat, and a lustrous contribution to a glowing musical canon.

 'What It Means To Be Left-Handed' was mostly recorded at Adam's home studio in upstate New York, a cozy place at the edge of a forest which over the last two years has also served Animal Collective, Frightened Rabbit, Tom Brosseau, Ensemble and others in various capacities.
 Peter Katis (The National, Frightened Rabbit) mixed "In Between Times" and "Even," and Jeremy Backofen (Felice Brothers) engineered and assisted Pierce in mixing the rest.